Cape Krusenstern National Monument: Description

 Cape Krusenstern National Monument comprises the coast of the Chukchi Sea from the opening of the Hotham Inlet at the mouth of the Kobuk River, extending northwards along the coast to a point just short of Imikruk Lagoon.
 It extends inland about 20 mi, with a high point in the north at Kikmiksot Mountain (2285 ft) in the Mulgrave Hills and in the south at Mount Noak (2010 ft) in the Igichuk Hills.
 The coastline is marked by a series of lagoons separated from the sea by sandspits.
 The largest is the Krusenstern Lagoon at Cape Krusenstern.
-Others include the Kotlik Lagoon, Imik Lagoon and Aukulak Lagoon.
+Others include the Kotlik, Imik and Aukulak Lagoons.

 The local bedrock is composed of limestone, dolomite, phyllite and chert from the Precambrian through Devonian times.
 The land was glaciated during the Illinoian glaciation, but was free of permanent ice during the Wisconsonian glaciation.
 Longshore currents have deposited beach ridges since then for 6,000 years.